peppe1531/Projects-Portfolio/README.md

 ## Programming Languages and Libraries

 Across the projects, the following programming languages and libraries are commonly used:
-- Python (NumPy, Pandas, scikit-learn, PyTorch)
+- Python (PyTorch, NumPy, Pandas, scikit-learn...)
 - Jupyter Notebook
 - MATLAB
 - C / C++